-The Great Lakes Council (GLC) granted conditional Development Consent for a hard rock quarry and crushing plant at Karuah on 3 December 1997.
+The MidCoast Council (MCC) granted conditional Development Consent for a hard rock quarry and crushing plant at Karuah on 3 December 1997.
 Hunter Quarries Pty Limited (HQPL) purchased the site from Mountain Industries in 2002 and has since operated a hard rock quarry at the site, known as Karuah Quarry.
-The material extracted at the quarry is known as 'andesite' and is a hard, blue rock used for various purposes such as road base material, construction aggregate, aggregate used for concrete batching, drainage works, fill, landscaping and other uses.
+The material extracted at the quarry is andesite which is a hard, blue rock used for various purposes such as road base material, construction aggregate, aggregate used for concrete batching, drainage works, fill, landscaping and other uses.

-The site is contained wholly within the Great Lakes Local Government Area and is located adjacent to Karuah Red Quarry and the Pacific Highway.
-It is approximately 4 kilometres (km) north of Karuah.
+The site is contained wholly within the MCC Area and is located adjacent to Karuah Red Quarry and the Pacific Highway.
+It is approximately 4 kilometres (km) north of the Karuah town centre.

 Development Consent (DA 265 - 10 - 2004) for the quarry's proposed expansion was granted on the 3 June 2005 by the former Minister for Infrastructure, Planning and Natural Resources.
-Figure 1 shows the location of the site including Lot 21 DP 1024341, Lot 11 DP 1024564 and part of Lot 12 DP 1024564.
-Quarrying activities are undertaken on Lot 21 and Lot 11.
+Figure 1 outlines the regional context of the site.
+Figure 2 shows the location of the site including the EPL boundary, lot and DP's, monitoring locations and disturbance footprint.